Cake Batter Pancakes

 Ingredient Notes and Shopping Tips

-- Baking Powder: Replace baking powder every 6-12 months.
-It creates tiny bubbles in the batter leading to a fluffy melt in your mouth pancake.
+- Baking Powder: It creates tiny bubbles in the batter, leading to a fluffy, melt-in-your-mouth pancake.

-- Milk: For the best results use whole milk or buttermilk.
+- Milk: For the best results, use whole milk or buttermilk.

 - Don't overmix: Mix until your flour just disappears.
 Overmixed pancakes will be tough and rubbery.